 Hoi An street food surprised us with our first (but not last) lunch in the central Vietnam city.
-Check out our VIDEO to see more of Hoi An Vietnam and its famous rice noodle dish, Mi Quang.
+Check out our video to see more of Hoi An Vietnam and its famous rice noodle dish, Mi Quang.

 We didn’t expect a lot from the food in Hoi An.
 Instead, we anticipated the culinary selection to be dumbed down for the hordes of tourists who come to this lovely city known for its yellow buildings and multicolored lanterns.
 Needless to say, we were wrong about the Hoi An food scene.
 Dead wrong.

 It’s not difficult to find fast food in Hoi An.
 Street food vendors dot the ancient streets, serving take away foods like dumplings, pancakes, meat on a stick and little sticky balls known as banh xoai.
 Other vendors have set up more permanent stalls where it’s fun to eat local specialties like Cao Lao and Mi Quang on tiny plastic chairs.
-Despite the seemingly never-ending stream of tourists, much of this food is surprisingly cheap and deliciously authentic.
+Despite the seemingly never-ending stream of tourists, much of Hoi An’s Vietnamese food is surprisingly cheap and deliciously authentic.

 We started our Hoi An food journey by eating dinner at upscale Mango Mango, one of the best Hoi An restaurants, and then continued our unofficial Hoi An food tour by eating Cao Lau, a local noodle dish, the next morning for breakfast at the city’s Central Market Food Hall.
 This bustling market is a great place to graze and try many different local foods.
 Though the vendors can be pushy when encouraging shoppers to sit at their stalls, the market is a fun food mecca for both locals and tourists.
 Here we first tried white rose dumplings, yet another Hoi An street food staple.
 And we can’t forget Banh Mi Phuong where we enjoyed the best banh mi sandwiches in Vietnam.